 - If none of the mentioned remedies worked, please consult a doctor.

 Have you experienced poison oak rashes?
 What did you use to treat them?
+Check out these articles to get more information on other great home remedies for treating poison oak using a banana peel and oatmeal.
 Please share your experience and remedies with us in the comments section below.